Knowledge base

 - Check for any ongoing issues on https://infomaniakstatus.com/.

-- For Public Cloud specifically, the list of scheduled maintenances and current issues can be found at https://status.infomaniak.cloud/.
+- For Public Cloud specifically, the list of scheduled maintenance and ongoing issues can be found at https://status.infomaniak.cloud/.

-The images of the different operating systems, offered by Infomaniak in the Images section and listed in the Source section when you launch a new instance of your Public Cloud, are regularly updated but their name is not changed.
+The images of the different operating systems, offered by Infomaniak in the Images section and listed in the Source section when you launch a new instance of your Public Cloud, are regularly updated but without changing their name.

 This issue can be avoided by using the image ID or a personal image: